This 28-inch 4K monitor from BenQ is a sweet deal at just $239 on Amazon

 We reviewed the EL2870U in 2019 and liked it a lot, giving it an 89% rating.
 It's a very straightforward design, lacking in any of the weird angles or illumination seen on some gamer monitors, but the image quality is outstanding: It performed equally well in the bright lights of Assassin's Creed Odyssey and the creeping gloom of Metro Exodus, and also made for an outstanding everyday monitor.
 It supports BenQ's Low Blue Light Technology and Brightness Intelligence Plus option to theoretically help alleviate eyestrain during long sessions.

 The one knock against this unit is its 60Hz refresh rate.
-Gamers whose taste runs to high-speed shooters like Apex Legends or Call of Duty: Warzone may want to stick with the faster, pricier 144Hz displays we typically recommend.
+Gamers whose taste runs to high-speed action like Apex Legends or Rocket League may want to stick with the faster, pricier 144Hz displays we typically recommend.
 But if your preference is for slower sorts of games, or you want the 4K fuss is all about without blowing $500 or more on the process, then the lower refresh rate is fine.
 I opted for a 60Hz unit for my first 4K monitor last year (not this BenQ, to be clear), and The Witcher 3 looked absolutely glorious on it—and it played great too.

 BenQ EL2870U | 28 inch | 4K | 60Hz | 1ms response time | FreeSync |